 One of the agencies created to address waterfront conditions was the Department of Docks, established in 1870.
 The department was granted rights and land for the construction of wharves, bulkheads, docks, piers, basins, and slips.
 They then instituted the McClellan Plan which resulted in the construction of a solid block and granite bulkhead wall, around the southern half of Manhattan between West 61st and East 51st Streets, over the course of the next sixty years.
 The wall was to be placed outside of the previously existing bulkhead to allow 250 feet for the width of West and Marginal Streets (Buttenwieser 1987:73).
-Unfortunately, similar problems were encountered in creating these outer streets, and by the 1890s both Twelfth Avenue and Marginal Streets were still blocked with many intrusions (Rutsch et al. 1983:297).
+Unfortunately, problems were encountered in creating these outer streets, and by the 1890s both Twelfth Avenue and Marginal Streets were still incomplete (Rutsch et al. 1983:297).
+At that time the project site was west of the shoreline (Bromley 1879; Figure 4).

-In 1847 waterfront commerce was further amplified when the Hudson River Railroad was organized and a track was laid from Chambers Street north to West 30th Street (Rutsch et al. 1983:258).
+In 1847 waterfront commerce was further amplified when the Hudson River Railroad was organized and a track was laid from

+Chambers Street north to West 30th Street (Rutsch et al. 1983:258).
 The railroad served the waterfront by spurring industrial and commercial growth.
 In the 1870s the Hudson River Railroad merged with the New York Central and added a new passenger and freight terminal at St. Johns Park near Canal and Hudson Streets to accommodate ferry users (Buttenwieser 1987:75).
 By 1851 a railroad station was opened at West 30th Street and Eleventh Avenue, and by 1852 the Eight Avenue Railroad opened a second line between Chambers and West 51st Streets (Works Progress Administration 1939:146).
-The Ninth Avenue elevated train ran north to West 30th Street, "destroying the charm and property values of Chelsea's most sedate avenue, but making possible additional profits for successful speculators engaged in building tenements" (Works Progress Administration 1939:147).